 Ant predators eat both eggs and young larvae; they are attracted by the nectar glands on the leaves of the host plants.
 Adult butterflies visit the same flowers in a linear sequence during the day and also on subsequent days.
 Caterpillars may be carnivorous.

-Caterpillars feed on most parts of host plants.
+Caterpillars feed on most parts of host plants, especially young leaves.
 Native larval host plants include the vines corkystem passionflower (Passiflora suberosa) and maypop (Passiflora incarnata).
-Larvae will also feed on the native wildlfower piriqueta (Piriqueta cistoides subsp. caroliniana) and the nonnative edible passionfruit (Passiflora edulis).
-Native nectar plants include shrubs such as Christmasberry (Lycium carolinianum), silver sea-oxeye-daisy (Borrichia frutescens) and wild-sage (Lantana involucrata); wildflowers such as blue porterweed (Stachytarpheta jamaicensis), scorpionstail (Heliotropium angiospermum) and snow squarestem (Melanthera nivea); and, vines such as yellowroot (Morinda royoc).
-Weedy native nectar plants include Jack-in-the-bush (Chromolaena odorata), pencilflower (Stylosanthes hamata) and Spanish-needles (Bidens alba var. radiata).
-Adults will also feed on the common landscape plant paper flower (Bougainvillea glabra) and the invasive shrubverbena (Lantana camara).
+Larvae also will feed on the native wildlfower piriqueta (Piriqueta cistoides subsp. caroliniana) and the nonnative edible passionfruit (Passiflora edulis).
+Native nectar plants include shrubs such as Christmasberry (Lycium carolinianum), silver sea-oxeye-daisy (Borrichia frutescens) and wild-sage (Lantana involucrata); wildflowers such as blue porterweed (Stachytarpheta jamaicensis), scorpionstail (Heliotropium angiospermum) and snow squarestem (Melanthera nivea); vines such as yellowroot (Morinda royoc).
+Weedy native nectar plants include jack-in-the-bush (Chromolaena odorata), cheesytoes (Stylosanthes hamata) and Spanish-needles (Bidens alba var. radiata).
+Adults also will feed on the nonnative common landscape plant paper flower (Bougainvillea glabra) and the nonnative invasive shrubverbena (Lantana camara).